veertuinc/anka-docs/content/en/docs/Getting Started/understanding-vm-networking.md

 Anka VMs, by default, use a shared networking configuration with the host.
 It’s a kind of NAT + DHCP.
 Every time you start/resume a VM, it gets assigned an IP that you can see with `sudo anka show {vmNameOrUUID}` command.

-> SSH access ("Remote Login") is enabled by by default on Anka VMs.
+> SSH access ("Remote Login") is enabled by default on Anka VMs.

 > We provide a fixed IP inside of the VM for accessing the host: `192.168.64.1` (or `192.168.128.1` for "host" type).